edigasreelekha/cococola-_Retail_-Analysis/README.md

 * **Forecasting:** Implement forecasting models to predict future sales trends.
 * **Geospatial Analysis:** Incorporate maps to visualize sales distribution geographically.

+ ## Contributing

+We welcome contributions to improve this project!
+If you have any suggestions, bug reports, or feature requests, please open an issue.

+If you'd like to contribute code, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with clear commit messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.

+Please ensure your code adheres to the project's coding style guidelines and includes appropriate tests.

 ## License